|

 The emphasis is actually on doing the job of an overseer, not

-because you have the title of pastor, or you hold the office of pastor,
+Just because you have the title of pastor, or you hold the office

-Paul is not interested in the office but doing the work.
-So
+Paul is not interested in the office of a pastor or overseer but

-Paul says that if you want to do the work of a overseer, then you want to
+Paul says that if you want to do the work of an overseer, then you want to

-having the desire to be an overseer is not sufficient enough.
+Yet merely having the desire to be an overseer is not sufficient

-There are certain qualities you must possess in order to be an
+are certain qualities you must possess in order to be an overseer.
+In

 This means that your life must be seen as holy and Godly by those